emberjs/rfcs/text/0000-render-element-modifiers.md

 ### `{{did-render}}`

+This modifier is activated:

+1. When The element is inserted in the DOM
-This modifier runs immediately after the element is inserted, and again whenever any of the arguments passed to it update, including the function passed as the first argument.
-It has the following timing semantics:
+2. Whenever any of the arguments passed to it update, including the function passed as the first argument.

+It has the following timing semantics when activated:

 * **Always**
   * called after DOM insertion